 Can I take any papers I want?

-All papers need to be approved.
+Papers must be approved if you want them to count towards your Psychology major or minor.
 We try to strike a balance between papers that resemble Otago Psychology papers and papers that are not on offer at Otago.
 This is what you will discuss with your Psychology Exchange Adviser.

-I am a Psychology student, but I don't plan on taking any Psychology papers when I am away.
-Do I still need to see a Psychology Exchange Adviser?
+I am a Psychology major, but I don't plan on taking any Psychology papers when I am away.
+Do I still need to see the Psychology Exchange Adviser?